gillianassi/Portfolio/src/markdown/Research/PlenopticImaging.md

             <p>
                 I created a space in which the user could rate an image depending on how well the holographic image was perceived.
                 This score can vary from zero to 5 stars.
-                Additionally a txt file is provided in which the user could enter his setup dimensions to recreate a copy of their workspace in VR (to improve the immersion for the image evaluation).
+                Additionally, a txt file is provided in which the user could enter his setup dimensions to recreate a copy of their workspace in VR (to improve the immersion for the image evaluation).
             </p>
         </div>
     </div>